southsidedean/using-kubectl-generate-yaml-manifests/README.md

 commands).
 ```

+Say you've been presented with the following request, for a new Namespace:

 ***Create a YAML manifest for a Namespace, named `my-nginx-namespace` in a file named `my-nginx-namespace.yaml`.***

-Create the `my-nginx-deployment` namespace:
+Create the `my-nginx-deployment` namespace manifest:
 ```bash
 kubectl create namespace my-nginx-namespace --dry-run=client --output=yaml > my-nginx-namespace.yaml
 ```

-Checking our work:
+Checking your work:
 ```bash
 cat my-nginx-namespace.yaml
 ```